Pensi La

 Pensi-la (Pensi Pass) is a mountain pass in the Ladakh union territory of India, which is known as the Gateway to Zanskar.
 Pensi La is 4400 m above sea level and connects the Suru Valley region to the Zanskar Valley region.
 The summit at this end of the Suru Valley, the only peak which can be seen, is 7012 m high, while the mountain to the north is 6873 m.
 The pass is about 25 km from Rangdum Monastery.

+The Pensi La pass is located on the 240 km-long NH301 Kargil-Padum Highway which connects Kargil town to Padum via Suru Valley.
+Before the modern NH301 highway was built, the Pensi La used to be open only three months of the year because of heavy snows, and now it remains open for 6 to 7 months and still shuts down during the winter snow, hence there is an ongoing unfulfilled demand for the Pensi La tunnel for all-weather connectivity for boosting geostrategic logistics and tourism in this underdeveloped area.

 Geography

-To the west of Pensi La watershed flows the Suru River, an important tributary of the Indus, which it meets at Kargil.
-The Drang-Drung Glacier on the eastern flank of Pensi La is the source of Stod or Doda River, which flows into the Padum Valley, and joins with Tsarap Chu to form the Zanskar River.
+To the west of Pensi La watershed flows the south-to-north flowing Suru River, an important tributary of the Indus, which it meets at Kargil.
+The Drang-Drung Glacier on the eastern flank of Pensi La is the source of north-to-south flowing Stod River or Doda River, which flows into the Padum Valley, and joins with Tsarap Chu to form the Zanskar River.